 Andrew Garrahan is a New York based artist, programmer and game developer.
-His clients have included Adult Swim, OMG Pop (now: Zynga), Redbull, IBM, FakeLove, the Mill, History Channel, Nestle, Bulgari and Rayban.
-Andrew teaches game design at NYFA ( New York Film Academy ), and has taught iPhone programming at NYU and the School of Visual Arts.
-Currently teaching a intensive VR Unity class at Playcrafting.
-FAVORITE GAMES: Super Mario World, System Shock 2 and Demon's Souls.
+His clients have included Adult Swim, Zynga, Redbull, IBM, FakeLove, the Mill, the History Channel, Nestle, Bulgari and Rayban.
+Andrew has previously taught game design and programming at NYFA, NYU, SVA, and Playcrafting.
+His favorite games are Super Mario World, System Shock 2, and Demon's Souls.

 Kati Nawrocki is an illustrator, artist, and gif enthusiast based in New York.
 Since studying fine arts at Pratt Institute in Brooklyn, she has not stopped drawing.
 She loves to travel (Kati's Big City Tales), going to concerts (musikati) and doing research, all of which informs her children's books and games.
-She twitters @katinawrocki